wp-plugins/coupon-pop-for-wp/readme.txt

 - Increase Web store’s pageviews by 250%

 - Generates thousands of email addresses for your future sales

-- Coupon Pop is compatible to Desktop, Tablet, and mobile

 Easy 2 minutes installation – free for Beta!